Jackzmc/sourcemod-plugins/README.md

   * `l4d2_extraitem_chance` - The base chance (multiplied by player count) of an extra item being spawned.
 Default: 0.056

 ### l4d_survivor_identity_fix
-A fork of Merudo, Shadowysn's identity fix plugin that adds support for other plugins to update the model cache.
-This is used by [L4D2Tools](#L4D2Tools) to update the identity when someone changes their model with sm_model.
+A fork of [Survivor Identity Fix plugin](https://forums.alliedmods.net/showthread.php?t=280539) that adds support for other plugins to update the model cache.
+This is used by [L4D2Tools](#L4D2Tools) to update the identity when someone changes their model with `sm_model`.
 It also will clear the memory of model when a player disconnects entirely or on a new map.

 In addition, has a fix for the passing finale, and will automatically move L4D characters to L4D2 until finale starts preventing game messing up their characters.